approvals/ApprovalTests.cpp/doc/Tutorial.md

 <sup><a href='/tests/DocTest_Tests/docs/Tutorial.cpp#L23-L50' title='Snippet source file'>snippet source</a> | <a href='#snippet-library_book' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+Let's write a new test for this `LibraryBook` class.

-What we would like to be able to write in the original test is:
+What we would like to be able to do is write the following code:

 <!-- snippet: non_printable_object -->
 <a id='snippet-non_printable_object'></a>